-The following graph shows a comparison, from July 16, 2014, the date of our Initial Public Offering, through December 31, 2018, of cumulative total return for our common stock, the Russell 2000 Index and the NASDAQ Medical Equipment Index.
+The following graph shows a comparison, from December 31, 2014 through December 31, 2019, of cumulative total return for our common stock, the Russell 2000 Index and the Nasdaq Medical Equipment Index.
 Such returns are based on historical results and are not intended to suggest future performance.
-Data for the Russell 2000 Index and the NASDAQ Medical Equipment Index assumes reinvestment of dividends.
+Data for the Russell 2000 Index and the Nasdaq Medical Equipment Index assumes reinvestment of dividends.